-The 2024 award recipients were honored in an Award Ceremony at the 161st NAS Annual Meeting on April 28.
-They were recognized for their extraordinary scientific achievements in a wide range of fields spanning the physical, biological, social, and medical sciences.
+The recipients will be honored in a ceremony on Sunday, April 27 during the National Academy of Sciences’ 162nd annual meeting.
+The ceremony will be livestreamed.
+They are recognized for their extraordinary scientific achievements in a wide range of fields spanning the physical, biological, social, and medical

 Awards Listing